limajona/limajona/README.md

 #### What am I doing right now:

 - 🌱 I’m currently learning more about:
-    -  Computer Organization and Architecture.
-    -  Cloud Computing nd Data handling.
-    -  Data Structure and Algorithms.
+    -  Parallel Programming.
-    -  Software Engineering.
+    -  Autonomous Vehicles.

 - 📫 How to reach me: limajona@msu.edu